Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 5+ Warlock_

 You can cast *Animate Dead* without using a spell slot.
-Once you do so, you can't cast it in this way again until you finish a Long Rest.
+Once you do so, you can't cast it in this way again until you finish a **:rest-long: Long Rest**.

 ---